-In June 2019, our board of directors adopted and, in July 2019, our stockholders approved, the 2019 ESPP, which became effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
-The 2019 ESPP is administered by our board of directors or by a committee appointed by our board of directors.
+We expect our board of directors to adopt and our stockholders to approve the 2019 ESPP, which will become effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
+The 2019 ESPP will be administered by our board of directors or by a committee appointed by our board of directors.
 The 2019 ESPP initially provides participating employees with the opportunity to purchase up to an aggregate of 252,142 shares of our common stock.
 The number of shares of our common stock reserved for issuance under the 2019 ESPP will automatically increase on the first day of each fiscal year, beginning with the fiscal year ending on December 31, 2020 and continuing until, and including, the fiscal year ending on December 31, 2029, in an amount equal to the lowest of (i) 428,571 shares of our common stock, (ii) 1% of the number of shares of our common stock outstanding on such date and (iii) an amount determined by our board of directors.